blabla1337/skf-flask/skf/markdown/knowledge_base/135-knowledge_base--sanitise_sensitive_data_rapidly_from_memory--.md

 **Solution:**

-Verify that sensitive data is rapidly sanitized from memory as soon as it is no longer needed and handled in accordance to functions and techniques supported by the framework/library/operating system.
+Verify that sensitive data is rapidly sanitised from memory as soon as it is no longer needed and handled in accordance to functions and techniques supported by the framework/library/operating system.